International Business Machines (NYSE:IBM) Shares Up 0.5%

-IBM has been the subject of several research analyst reports.
-Evercore ISI raised International Business Machines from an “in-line” rating to an “outperform” rating and raised their target price for the company from $165.00 to $200.00 in a research report on Friday, January 19th.
-Bank of America boosted their target price on shares of International Business Machines from $200.00 to $220.00 and gave the company a “buy” rating in a research note on Thursday, March 14th.
-Royal Bank of Canada lifted their price target on shares of International Business Machines from $179.00 to $200.00 and gave the stock an “outperform” rating in a report on Thursday, January 25th.
-Jefferies Financial Group initiated coverage on International Business Machines in a research note on Friday, January 5th.
-They issued a “hold” rating and a $180.00 target price on the stock.
-Finally, Societe Generale reiterated a “sell” rating and set a $143.00 price target on shares of International Business Machines in a research note on Friday, January 5th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating and seven have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, International Business Machines presently has a consensus rating of “Hold” and an average price target of $176.85.
+Several brokerages recently issued reports on IBM.
+Sanford C. Bernstein boosted their target price on shares of International Business Machines from $165.00 to $186.00 and gave the company a “market perform” rating in a research report on Thursday, March 7th.
+Bank of America upped their target price on shares of International Business Machines from $200.00 to $220.00 and gave the stock a “buy” rating in a research report on Thursday, March 14th.
+Jefferies Financial Group started coverage on shares of International Business Machines in a research note on Friday, January 5th.
+They set a “hold” rating and a $180.00 price target on the stock.
+Evercore ISI raised shares of International Business Machines from an “in-line” rating to an “outperform” rating and upped their price target for the company from $165.00 to $200.00 in a research note on Friday, January 19th.
+Finally, Societe Generale reaffirmed a “sell” rating and set a $143.00 price target on shares of International Business Machines in a research note on Friday, January 5th.
+One analyst has rated the stock with a sell rating, six have given a hold rating and seven have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $176.85.

-International Business Machines (NYSE:IBM – Get Free Report) last posted its earnings results on Wednesday, January 24th.
-The technology company reported $3.87 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.78 by $0.09.
-The firm had revenue of $17.38 billion for the quarter, compared to analysts’ expectations of $17.29 billion.
-International Business Machines had a return on equity of 39.55% and a net margin of 12.13%.
-The business’s revenue was up 4.1% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $3.60 earnings per share.
-Research analysts anticipate that International Business Machines Co. will post 10.07 EPS for the current fiscal year.
+International Business Machines (NYSE:IBM – Get Free Report) last issued its earnings results on Wednesday, January 24th.
+The technology company reported $3.87 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.78 by $0.09.
+International Business Machines had a net margin of 12.13% and a return on equity of 39.55%.
+The company had revenue of $17.38 billion for the quarter, compared to analysts’ expectations of $17.29 billion.
+During the same period in the prior year, the business earned $3.60 EPS.
+The firm’s quarterly revenue was up 4.1% on a year-over-year basis.
+Research analysts predict that International Business Machines Co. will post 10.07 earnings per share for the current year.

 The firm also recently declared a quarterly dividend, which was paid on Saturday, March 9th.
-Investors of record on Friday, February 9th were paid a $1.66 dividend.
-The ex-dividend date was Thursday, February 8th.
-This represents a $6.64 annualized dividend and a dividend yield of 3.48%.
-International Business Machines’s payout ratio is 81.67%.
+Shareholders of record on Friday, February 9th were given a dividend of $1.66 per share.
+This represents a $6.64 dividend on an annualized basis and a yield of 3.48%.
+The ex-dividend date of this dividend was Thursday, February 8th.
+International Business Machines’s dividend payout ratio is presently 81.67%.

 Hedge Funds Weigh In On International Business Machines